KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

 The main purpose of the framework is to be efficient and fast.
 Therefore, it is essential to write clear and fast C++ functions, with as little overhead as possible.
 We try to enforce the following minimal requirements for new functions:

+* The producer should live in a well defined namespace.
+If a producer is meant for electrons only, if should be contained in an electron namespace, rather than putting electron in the function name.

 * If possible, no jitting should be used.
 Although RDataFrames support jitted functions, this should be avoided if possible, since a jitted function can not be optimized at compile time and will slow down the execution time of the framework.

 * Use `const` references wherever possible